Have you been told that fried food, chocolate, and dietary fat is bad for your skin? How about that the fascia blaster

 All of them!

-As long as it’s a natural fat not requiring a factory to produce it (like margarine, spreads and vegetable oils), it’s a fat that we can’t do without.
+As long as it’s a natural fat not requiring a factory to produce it (like margarine, spreads, and vegetable oils), it’s a food that we can’t do without.

 It’s more about balance than labeling things black and white.
 Unfortunately, today there are plenty of manmade and overly processed fats and oils that are in no way, shape or form needed by our bodies.
 These are the “bad” fats that are damaging to our health.

 These oils cause oxidation on a cellular level, produce free radicals, and contribute to even more toxin exposure.
 This affects our skin cells in their ability to regenerate, absorb nutrients, hydrate properly, and even speeds up the aging process.
 These fats are better known on food labels as “vegetable oils”, and even though they may sound healthy, they’re anything but.

 Bad fats include canola, cottonseed, soybean, corn, and refined peanut oil.
 These fats are frequently of genetically modified (GMO) origin.
 They also provide no nutrition or health benefits, and yet they are in the majority of packaged foods.
 Restaurants also rely on them as primary cooking fats.
 Even restaurant olive oil is really an olive oil/GMO canola blend!

 Keep in mind that even fats we may think are healthful, such as olive oil, are not created equally.
 It’s the extraction process that these fats undergo that make the final product unhealthy, not to mention that much of the olive oil on the market is blended with cheaper vegetable oils but still labeled as “olive oil” (source).
 Find quality olive oil here.

 Skin Supporting Fats

 So now that you know what fats to avoid, what beneficial fats should you be consuming for healthy skin?